Selibi Phikwe Government Hospital

 Selibi Phikwe Government Hospital is a government-run district hospital located in Selebi Phikwe, is a mining town located in the Central District of Botswana.
 It had a population of 49,849 in 2001 which is now estimated to have risen to c.52000.

 History

 Selibi Phikwe Government Hospital is a Government health institution founded in 1970.
 The institution is located at the central district of Botswana in a town called Selebi Phikwe.

+Selebi Phikwe Government Hospital has increased its bed capacity from 65 to 120.
+This expansion project, which was reported by the Daily News, had a budget of P40 million.